 “It made sense hearing the similarities between ‘Bad and Boujee,’ and say, ‘So What’ by Miles Davis to try to modernize jazz as much as possible in the music I was writing at the time.
 That being said, these tunes were also my first songs outside the world of punk and emo, so they’re not overly influenced by jazz tradition.”

 “Hey Donnie” and “Positive Force and the Discipline of Non-Violence pt.
 2” serve as Blank Tape Tax’s first release since dropping the Live at Cow Haus Recording EP in November.
-Yost and his current Blank Tape Tax lineup of Michael King (upright bass), William Marshall Bennett (piano), Mark Royzenblat (guitar), Isaac Burgess (guitar) and Parrish recorded the four-track EP last March for the Hazel Park-based podcast, “Broadcast from Cow Haus.”
+Yost and his current Blank Tape Tax lineup of Michael King (upright bass), William Marshall Bennett (piano), Mark Royzenblat (guitar), Issac Burgess (guitar) and Parrish recorded the four-track EP last March for the Hazel Park-based podcast, “Broadcast from Cow Haus.”

 Blank Tape Tax continues to hone a multi-genre sound filled with punk rock, folk, instrumental, hip-hop, avant-garde and jazz sensibilities.
 They will release their next single, a demo version of “My Book,” featuring Kavon Williams (keys) and Parish in March and have already sold out of a limited edition 7-inch pressed on translucent green vinyl via Kickpop Records.